 These measures cover all ongoing projects and tender calls, whether they are for construction activities or the provision of professional goods and services.

-As of July 18, in order to comply with the government order in council, all employees of suppliers who wish to access a Hydro-Québec facility (building, covered facility, generating station, etc.) or jobsite must wear a face covering, at the very least in the elevators, lobbies and reception areas.
+As of July 18, in order to comply with the government order in council, all employees of suppliers who wish to access a Hydro-Québec facility (building, covered facility, generating station, etc.) or jobsite, including residences in remote regions and trailers, must wear a procedural face mask in the lobbies, reception areas, traffic areas, cafeterias and elevators, whether physical distancing of two metres is possible or not.
 We are counting on your cooperation to respect this measure.

 It is the supplier’s responsibility to take all necessary measures concerning its personnel in accordance with government and CNESST directives, and in particular with respect to the isolation of employees experiencing symptoms of the virus.